Exploring entanglement in finite-size quantum systems with degenerate ground state: Two-fold degenerate ground state of Ising model

 Here $\ket{\psi_0}$ and $\ket{\psi_1}$ are the ground eigenstates taken from the exact diagonalization, and the random complex coefficients $\alpha_0$ and $\alpha_1$ are generated by using the Gaussian distribution as described above.
 Having generated 8192 different eigenstates $\ket{\Psi}$ we have found that the probability of the samples with zero or small entanglement is close to zero.
 At the same time, ${\rm Pr}(S_{\rm vN})$ grows as the entanglement increases and achieves the maximal value at $S_{\rm vN} (\rho_{A}) = 1$.
 As the result, the mean of the entanglement distribution is located at 0.75 and the corresponding standard deviation mainly covers the area of high entanglement (Fig.~\ref{svn}\,(b)).

 Numerical simulations of the ensembles each of which consists of 8192 eigenfunctions generated at finite magnetic fields with Eq.\ref{superposition} reveal the entanglement distributions similar to that for the zero-field case.
 For $h < 0.25$ we observe a constant behaviour of the mean value of the calculated von Neumann entropy.
-Importantly, in the vicinity of the critical point $h = 0.5$ there is an enhancement of the entanglement mean value.
-This agrees well with the results of the previous analytical considerations of the quantum correlations in the Ising model \cite{entropy_Ising1,entropy_Ising2}.
-As we will show below other quantum systems with degenerate eigenstate can likewise feature enhancement of the entanglement.
+Importantly, in the vicinity of the critical point $h = 0.5$ there is an enhancement of the bi-partite entanglement mean value.
+This agrees well with the results of the previous analytical considerations of the Ising model \cite{entropy_Ising1,entropy_Ising2} and can be explained by analyzing nonlocal spin-spin correlations, observable quantities which detect the presence of entanglement in a system \cite{Entanglement_witnesses1, Entanglement_witnesses2}.
+According to the results of the seminal work by Pfeuty (Table I, Figs. 4 and 5 in Ref.\onlinecite{Pfeuty}) the spin-spin correlation functions diverge at the critical field and are characterized by a distinct decay with increasing the distance between spins.
+As we will show below other quantum systems with degenerate eigenstates can likewise feature enhancement of the entanglement at varying external parameters.
 At $h > 0.5$ the entanglement entropy has been calculated for non-degenerate ground states and demonstrates gradual decrease as the magnetic field increases.
 It approaches to zero in the limit of $h \rightarrow \infty$.

 To demonstrate the importance of using the Gaussian distribution for sampling random coefficients in Eq.\ref{superposition} which corresponds to the Haar measure and provides the invariance of the ensemble properties with respect to the choice of the initial eigenstates, we consider two types of ground states superpositions: